+'''

 JFitK40 -! "-1 1 -1 3 ... -1 29"

+'''

 In this, the values between quotes refer to "<module identifier> <PMT readout channel>".
 The value -1 corresponds to any optical module identifier.
 If these values are stored in an ASCII formatted file, the corresponding option can simply read -! <file name>.
-The detector calibration file from step I should now be updated.
-This could be done as follows.
+Such a file can be generated with application JTDC.
+In this, the actual HVs are extracted from table "pmt_hv_run_settings" in the database for the two corresponding data taking runs and used to determine the constraints.
+As a result, the constraints are consistent by construction.